-Based on the successfully completed testing to date, the Company believes it will soon be in a position to deploy the Condor in certain commercial customer pilot applications.
+Based on the successfully completed testing to date, the Company continues to believe it will be in a position to deploy the Condor in certain commercial customer pilot applications.
 In addition, testing of the Condor is expected to continue during fiscal 2021 in order to further enhance commercial applications and use cases.